 Yes!
 It is allowed through a self-proposed Living Learning Community.
 Applications are required or if specific spaces are available during your specific lottery time.

 You can view your account online at MyRWU to see if you have an outstanding balance.
 If you have an outstanding balance you are not financially cleared.
-Students with a hold on their account from the Office of the Bursar because of an outstanding balance will not be able to participate in any portion of hall selection.
-You must be financially cleared by February 13, 2015
+Students with a hold on their account from the Office of the Bursar because of an outstanding balance will not be able to participate in any portion of housing selection.
+You must be financially cleared by February 12, 2016

 You will be able to see if you have any holds/restriction by clicking on “My Restrictions” under the “Services” tab in your MyRWU account.
 This will show you if you have Judicial, Housing or Health holds that could prevent you from declaring your intent or selecting a space during the process.
 Please note that the holds can be added at any time because of a particular situation.

 You can preview what spaces are available by selecting “Housing Lottery Search” under the services tab in your MyRWU account.